hmcts/ccd-docker/PostgresV11.md

       - ccd-network

 ````
+* Start ccd-docker and make sure the new container ccd-shared-database-v11 is up and running.

-##  Backup old database.
+## 2  Backup old database.
 Migrate data to new database.
+(Optional step)

+**The following steps describe the process of backing up the old DB in to new DB.
+These steps can be ignored in the case of building a new environment from scratch**

 * Get your old DB container id, for instance: a210d7e11a5b
 ```
 docker ps | grep compose_ccd-shared-database_1